nikcleju/IT_Course/Lectures/01_DiscreteInformationSources.md

 - Are they similar?
 No

 - What's wrong? **Memoryless**.
-Langauge has memory, our model has not.
+Language has memory, our model does not.

 ### Sources with memory